caseyscarborough/github/README.md

 # Get events for a user
 GitHub.events('caseyscarborough')

+# Get notifications for a user
+client.notifications

+# Get repositories watching/starring for a user
+client.watching
+client.starring

 # etc...
 ```
 You can find the available attributes [here](http://developer.github.com/v3/users/#get-a-single-user).
 Check the [Users documentation](http://rdoc.info/gems/github_api_v3/GitHub/Client/Users) for the gem for a complete list and more examples.